Andrey Burkovsky: Television

 At the beginning of 2009, together with his KVN teammate Mikhail Bashkatov, he was invited to the cast of the sketch-comedy series Give Youth! (ДаЁшь молодЁжь) which aired originally on STS channel, where he played the metrosexual Danila Fox, the gopnik Rzhavy, the policeman Vyushkin and the young spouse Valera, as well as a number of other characters.
 The show lasted for 9 seasons.

 In 2012, Burkovsky got the role of Ilya in the sitcom Kitchen on the STS channel, where he appeared for the first two seasons.

 Since March 2016, he has been the host of the Not Fact program on the Zvezda TV channel.

 On October 1, 2016, Ice Age ice skating competition show returned to Channel One, and among the participants was Andrey.
 His partner in the project was the famous figure skater Tatiana Navka.

-In 2021 Burkovsky starred in the lead role of The Mediator, a Start original crime drama series about a manipulative negotiator Andrei Pavlov who saves hostages and people who attempt suicide.
+In 2021 Burkovsky starred in the lead role of Mediator, a Start original crime drama series about a manipulative negotiator Andrei Pavlov who saves hostages and people who attempt suicide.
 Two seasons have been released.

 In 2022 Burkovsky starred in Amore More - a dramedy series about poly-amorous relationships.